dotnet/docs/docs/azure/sdk/scaling-aspnetcore-apps.md

     :::image type="content" source="media/scaling-aspnetcore-apps/scaling-new-container-app-small.png" lightbox="media/scaling-aspnetcore-apps/scaling-new-container-app.png" alt-text="A screenshot showing how to create a container app in the Azure Portal.":::

+1. Select **Review + create** and Azure will validate your settings.
+Select **Create** to complete the provisioning process.

-1. Azure will take a moment to provision the new services.
-When the task completes, click **Go to resource** to view your new container app.
+Azure will take a moment to provision the new services.
+When the task completes, click **Go to resource** to view the new container app.

-#### Create and connect to the Storage Account service and container
+#### Create the Storage Account service and container

-1. In the Azure Portal search bar, enter *Storage account* and select the matching result.
+1. In the Azure Portal search bar, enter *Storage accounts* and select the matching result.
 1. On the storage accounts listing page, select **+ Create**.
 1. On the **Basics** tab, enter the following values:
     * **Subscription**: Select the same subscription that chose for you Container App.
     * **Resource Group**: Select the *msdocs-scalable-razor* resource group you created previously.
-    * **Storage account name**: Name the account scalablerazorXXXX where the X's are random numbers of your choosing.
+    * **Storage account name**: Name the account scalablerazorstorageXXXX where the X's are random numbers of your choosing.
 This name must be unique across all of Azure.
     * **Region**: Select a region that is close to you.

     :::image type="content" source="media/scaling-aspnetcore-apps/scaling-new-storage.png" alt-text="A screenshot showing how to create a container app in the Azure Portal.":::

 1. Leave the rest of the values at their default and select **Review**.
 After Azure validates your inputs, select **Create**.

-1. Azure will take a moment to provision the new storage account.
+Azure will take a moment to provision the new storage account.
 When the task completes, click **Go to resource** to view the new service.

 Next you'll need to create the Container that will be used to store your app's data protection keys.